MarkoNS1990/library/README.md

 > This is part of the Library Project in [The Odin Project's](https://www.theodinproject.com/courses/javascript/lessons/library) JavaScript Curriculum.

+> In this project you can add books to library, delete them or change their read status.

 ## Built With

 - JavaScript, HTML5 and Skeleton CSS